 Safety at Cedar Point Shores

 Cedar Point Shores takes guest safety seriously.
 That was super important to us when our kids were younger.
 Our kids are older now so it’s not on my brain as much, but it’s good to know that their staff has you covered while you are having fun.
 It seemed like on every ride there were more than enough lifeguards keeping rides safe.
 I’ve seen water parks that try and operate short-staffed.
 That’s great as long as nothing bad ever happens.

 For younger children, complimentary life jackets are available and often required at specific water park attractions.
 You can find life jackets spread throughout Cedar Point Shores.
 You can bring your own life jacket if you want, but it must be Coast Guard certified.

 If you need First Aid, there is a station near Subway for all guests.
 As a parent, you hope you never need it, but you’re glad it’s there.

 If you plan to visit Cedar Point Shores, you should have a plan for meals for the day.
 There are a few dining options within the water park.

 On top of that, there are a couple of places where you can get some sweet treats within Cedar Point Shores.
 I’m sure you’re familiar with Dippin’ Dots.
 There is also a great ice cream shop called Beaches & Cream.

-There are 2 bars within Cedar Point Shores is you want to enjoy an adult beverage during your time at the water park.
+There are two bars within Cedar Point Shores if you want to enjoy an adult beverage during your time at the water park.
 Schooner’s Bayside Bar is located near the wave pool.
 If you need a quick break from the kids, Mufflehead’s Beach Bar is actually a swim-up bar for adults only.

 You can use any of Cedar Point’s Dining Plans at Cedar Point Shores.
 You can buy these online or at the park’s ticket window.
 For more information on Cedar Point’s Dining Plans, click here.